Previous Chapter: The Camera

 Set Sun Angle

 Now, when we went here for the plane and for the camera, we adjusted their positions.
-It turns out, though, that with a sun lamp, we don’t care where it sits on the stage.
+It turns out, though, that with a sun light, we don’t care where it sits on the stage.
 Blender ignores the lamp’s position entirely and simply hits every part of the scene with parallel light rays of equal intensity.
 The only thing it cares about on this panel is what angle to give the light.
-Notice how there’s a dashed line coming from the lamp in the 3D view: that’s the current direction of the light rays.
+Notice how there’s now a line coming from the light in the 3D view: that’s the current direction of the light rays.

 It’s looking much better now that we have the right sort of light source (though, as ever, there are still some things to adjust).
 Try changing the Y and Z numbers on the lamp’s rotation and doing renders to see what happens.
 The Z number controls what direction the light comes from.
 135 means upper left.
 225, on the other hand, means it comes from the lower left.
 As a general rule (for all shaded relief methods), light should come from the upper left of the scene, or the relief will start to look inverted.

 Changing the Y number here will affect how high the Sun is in the sky.
-Notice if I crank the Y up to 75, the dashed line in the 3D view shows that the light rays will be closer to parallel with the ground.
-That would simulate the Sun being lower in the sky, near dawn or dusk.
+Notice how if you crank the Y up to 75, the dashed line in the 3D view shows that the light rays will be closer to parallel with the ground.
+That would simulate the Sun being lower in the sky, near dawn or dusk, with longer shadows.

-Let’s keep things at 45º and 135º for the time being.
+Let’s keep things at 45° and 135° for the time being.
 You’ll probably have occasion to change the former much more often than the latter.

 Feel free to play around with this setting and do test renders.